 Listed in: Architecture · Art · Education · American Studies · Ohio and Regional · Psychology

 Play is the central, universally significant activity of childhood.
 Self-directed play in which adults have a supporting rather than directing role is critical to the development and well-being of children.
-Yet as children have their days and nights increasingly scripted and planned for them, opportunities for play have disappeared over the last half century, especially in schools.
-ArtBreak’s innovation lies in its creative framework.
+This book is a flexible and accessible guide to encourage art-based play and allow children to explore, plan, and pursue their own interests.

 “Katherine Ziff shows a wonderful sense of how adults can positively impact children’s development through child-directed play.
 She effectively demonstrates the concepts, process, and materials for success and supports her model with research.
 Counselors, teachers, and parents can all benefit from this book.”